VIAME/VIAME/examples/README.rst

 viame_train_detector - Independent CLI tool for training models

 ===============
 Project Folders
 ===============

 The 'examples' folder is one of two core entry points into running VIAME functionality.
-The other is to copy project files for your operating system, '[install]/configs/prj-linux' or '[install]/configs/prj-windows' to a directory of your choice and run things from there.
+The other is to copy project folders to a working drive outside of the installation.
+Project folders (Windows, Linux) are located in the 'configs/templates' folder of a desktop installation

 Not all functionality is in the default project file scripts, however, but it is a good entry point if you just want to get started on object detection and/or tracking.